C2SP/C2SP/https-bastion.md

 # HTTPS Bastion

-This document specifies an HTTPS bastion, a service that acts as a reverse proxy accepting connections from both clients and backends and routing requests from the former to the latter.
+This document specifies an HTTPS bastion: a service that acts as a reverse proxy accepting connections from both clients and backends, routing requests from the former to the latter.

-Bastions allow backends to run in an environment without a publicly reachable address, while still being reachable synchronously over a public HTTP endpoint.
+Bastions can be operated by third parties and allow backends to run in an environment without a publicly reachable address, while still being reachable synchronously over a public HTTP endpoint.

 The design requires no changes to HTTPS clients, and can be implemented as an abstraction or even a separate service on the backend side with no changes to